ASTR 1210 (O'Connell) Study Guide

 science, literature, history, philosophy, and logic.
 Not bad work.

-First (recorded) scientific interpretation of astronomy
+Theirs was the first (recorded) scientific interpretation of

 They flourished 600 BC - 200 AD, an 800 year period during which their